0

 In version control, the system identifies projects that are available for checkout with the modified blue folder icon, as with Project A in screenshot below.

-• Other users with access to the project are not able to modify the project:
+Other users with access to the project are able to modify the project as normal (group version control)

-• If another user tries to check out the project, the system displays a popup message saying the project is already checked out to another user.
+When another user tries to check out the project, the system displays a message saying the project is already checked out to another user.

 When you have finished making changes, you can check in the changes or discard them by choosing one of the following options: